 • Schedule routine maintenance to check refrigerant levels and airflow issues

-If your AC is freezing up, turn it off and let the coils thaw before calling 760-895-2621 for professional service.
+If your AC is freezing up, turn it off to let the coils thaw, and give us a call at 760-895-2621 for professional service.

 3. Sensor Problems